Android-for-Python/Camera4Kivy/README.md

 ### Tested Examples and Platforms

 The Photo example illustrates basic camera usage, try this first.
 The remaining examples illustrate image analysis using various packages.
-Not tested : iOS, set your expectations accordingly.

-On Android `orientation = all` is available, on the desktop you can change the window size to simulate orientation, and thus rotating a mobile device.
+On Android and iOS the app can rotate when the device rotates, on the desktop you can change the window size to simulate orientation, and thus rotating a mobile device.

 | Example | Windows | Macos | Linux | Android | iOS | Coral |
 |---------|---------|-------|-------|---------|-----|-------|